Properties of moments of density for nonlocal mean field game equations with a quadratic cost function

 7. So far, we have not indicated the dependence of $a$ and $b$ on $\mathbb E$ and $\mathbb V$.
-We can use various hypotheses about this dependence and obtain a system \eqref{EE}, \eqref{Var}, which is non-linear and, generally speaking, cannot be solved analytically.
-However, in the simplest cases, the solution can be found explicitly.
+We can use various hypotheses about this dependence and obtain system \eqref{EE}, \eqref{Var}, which is non-linear and, generally speaking, cannot be solved analytically.
+However, in several cases, the solution can be found explicitly.
 Corollary \ref{Cor2} \cite{RM} gives one of these possibilities.

 \begin{corollary} If $a(t)=\rm const$ and $b(t)= b_0+b_1\mathbb E(t)+b_2\mathbb E'(t) $, $b_0, b_1, b_2=\rm const$, then (\ref{EE}) transforms into a linear second order ODE

 which can be explicitly solved. \end{corollary}